The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 And what is noteworthy about this is the people in the establishment of the Republican Party who are writing this stuff and speaking this stuff haven't made one serious effort to understand why so many in their own party want to abandon them.

-They're just chalking it up to the fact that they're conservative, and that means they're cooks, or they're lame, or they're single issue, or they or what have you.
+They're just chalking it up to the fact that they're conservative, and that means they're cooks or they're lame or they're single issue or they or what have you.

-When I say conservative movement, by the way, see, that has to be defined too.
+This is what angers the so-called, when I say conservative movement, by the way, see, that has to be defined too.

-Snurdly, let me run a test here.
+Snerdley, let me run a test here.

 Be honest.

-Now there's no right or wrong here.
+Now, there's no right or wrong here.

-I'm just when when you hear the term conservative movement, what or who do you think of?
+When you hear the term conservative movement, what or who do you think of?

 What is it?